Shift 4 – From More Hierarchy to More Missionaries- A Look At The Five Fold Ministry Test

 When you’re activating everyday missionaries, then:

-•Your staff is evaluated by how effectively they are equipping others in their ministry to the body and their mission in the world.
+•Your staff is evaluated by how effectively they are equipping others.
+This includes in their ministry to the body and their mission in the world.

-• Members are launching new ministry initiatives all the time without expectation that “the church” will do it for them, pay for it or centralize it.
+• Members are launching new ministry initiatives all the time.
+They do this without the expectation that “the church” will do it for them, pay for it or centralize it.
 This is the epitome of what The Underground Network is doing.

 “For us, a big part of what we do as leaders is to simply say, ‘yes.’
 We have discovered that people have ideas,” Sanders says.
 “Most of us have something that God has embedded into our hearts or heads that we would like to see change, but we have simply not been encouraged or equipped to pursue it.

 “Christian empowerment means helping people hear the voice of God as He speaks to them.
 Our leaders at the Underground are less about laying out some visionary master plan that moves people to action.
 If I move people by eloquence or my vision of the future, they become dependent on me as the engineer and keeper of that vision.
 If, on the other hand, the vision for their lives and the Kingdom coming through it originates from an encounter with God, they are dependent on Him for the renewal and vitality of that vision.”

 Use the questions below to determine where you and your church are in this shift.
 From there, create a new paradigm for mobilizing everyday missionaries.

 Is your church: